yvesgurcan/adventure/README.md

 You see a door in front of you.
-What do you do?

 - [Knock.](door.md)
 - [Write a note.](note.md)